Sunnepah/iupds-appscale/README.md

    ```
 1. Install dependencies in the project's `lib/` directory.
    Note: App Engine can only import libraries from inside your project directory.
 The pip -t flag installs dependencies into the
    directory specified, so here it's used to install the lastest Django version into lib/. appengine_config.py uses the
    appengine vendor extension to ensure lib/ is on the Python sys.path.

    ```
    cd appengine-try-python-django
    pip install -r requirements.txt -t lib
    ```
 1. Create a new CloudSQL instance.
     * From the Google Cloud Console, go to [Storage > CloudSQL> Create Instance](https://console.developers.google.com/project/_/sql/create)
     * Under [Access Control > IP Address](https://console.developers.google.com/project/_/sql/instances/polls/access-control/ip),  Request IPv4 Address.
 This address will be your HOST for remote access to the
       CloudSQL instance in mysite/settings.py, so replace `<your-database-host>` with this address.
     * Under [Databases](https://console.developers.google.com/project/_/sql/instances/polls/databases), click New Database and create the name for your database in mysite/settings.py.
 Replace
       `<your-database-name>` with this value.

-At this point, your deployed AppEngine application can access the database, after you replace <your-project-id> and
+    At this point, your deployed AppEngine application can access the database, after you replace `<your-project-id>` and
-<your-database-name> in mysite/settings.py.
+    `<your-database-name>` in mysite/settings.py.
 The following instructions are to connect to the same CloudSQL instance
     locally.
 Alternatively, you could install a local MySQL instance and use that in development.

     * Under [Access Control > Authorization](https://console.developers.google.com/project/_/sql/instances/polls/access-control/authorization) Under "Allowed Networks", click "Add item", and add Network 0.0.0.0/0.
 This opens up
           access to your CloudSQL instance from any network.
 Stricter firewall settings should be considered for production
           applications.
     * Under  [Access Control > Authorization](https://console.developers.google.com/project/_/sql/instances/polls/access-control/users), Click
           "Create user account".
 Create a username and password and edit mysite/settings.py DATABASES
           to reflect this.
 Replace `<your-database-user>` and `<your-database-password>` with these variables.

-Note in myproject/settings.py, the deployed app does not use the above settings, but instead talks to the instance through a Unix
+Note in myproject/settings.py, the deployed app does not use the IP or user created, but instead talks to the instance through a Unix
 socket as root.
 When testing locally, use the settings created above to access the database.

 1. Create and run the Django migrations:

     ```
     python manage.py migrate
     ```